rcpch/digital-growth-charts-server/docs/products/pricing.md

 # Pricing and Commercial Information

-The RCPCH is a registered charity, and the dGC API's cost model is designed to ensure sustainable future maintenance and development of the dGC APIs.
+The RCPCH is a registered charity, and the Digital Growth Charts API's cost model is designed to ensure sustainable future maintenance and development of the Digital Growth Charts APIs.
 We also have a commitment to always provide a Free Tier to ensure rapid on-boarding and novel and exploratory uses.

 The most up-to-date pricing and support information is on the [RCPCH website](https://www.rcpch.ac.uk/resources/growth-charts/digital/about#subscriptions-and-pricing)